TundraStorm/raticus/README.md

-all rights reserved to us.
+all rights reserved to us.'
+Vida Loka e Próspera